-A concrete definition of the motivating problem mentioned in the introduction section is helpful for describing the multiple aspects of the limited information decision making framework.
-Without loss of any generality, let be a nonempty, convex, and compact (closed and bounded) subset of the original problem domain Ψ of d dimensions.
+Let $\mathcal{X} \subseteq \Psi \subset \mathbb{R}^d$ be a nonempty, convex, and compact (closed and bounded) subset of the original problem domain Ψ of d dimensions.
 The original domain Ψ does not have to be convex, compact, or even fully known.
 However, adopting a "divide and conquer" approach, the subset \mathcal{X} provides a reasonable starting point.
 Define next the objective function to be maximized which is unknown except from on a finite number of points (possibly imperfectly) observed.
 As a simplifying assumption, let f be Lipschitz continuous on \mathcal{X} .
-One of the main distinguishing characteristics of this problem is the limitations on set of observations
+The problem is the find the best search strategy that maximizes the function f.